 Rangers continue to put their lives on the line every day to protect these gentle giants.
 Poaching of gorillas is thankfully very rare these days, however they can unwittingly become caught in snares set for other animals.

-Rwanda’s annual Kwita Izina gorilla-naming ceremony is a fascinating time to visit Volcanoes National Park.
+Rwanda’s annual Kwita Izina gorilla-naming ceremony every September is a fascinating time to visit Volcanoes National Park.
 It is a celebration of Rwanda’s progress in gorilla conservation, and the challenges these great apes continues to face.